BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 After you transfer the file to the new host, you can restore it like this:

-`su - postgres -c "createdb images"`
+`su - postgres -c "createdb images;"`

 `su - postgres -c "gunzip -c /tmp/img-migr8.dump.gz | psql images"`

 If the `createdb` command fails because the database already exists, you can delete it like this:

-`su - postgres -c "dropdb images"`
+`su - postgres -c "dropdb images;"`

 Restore time will vary **widely** depending on many factors.
 Some of the individual steps within the restore process can take minutes to complete.

 ## Document File Migration

 The application database does not contain the document files; the are stored in the file system, usually at `/usr/images`.
-Teh directory structure divides the eight-character (hexadecimal) document ID into four groups (octets) of two characters each.
+The directory structure divides the eight-character (hexadecimal) document ID into four groups (octets) of two characters each.
 The first three groups are used as directory names, and the last group is the base file name.
 For example, if document 12345678 is a TIFF file, it will be at `/usr/images/12/34/56/78.tif`.
 This deep structure (up to 16.7 million directories) is very efficient for normal operations, but can run into memory limitations during migration operations.
 To address this, divide the operation into smaller chunks.
 For example, this will copy all of the documents from `/mnt/data/lv_data/images`:

 ```
 for i in 0 1 2 3 4 5 6 7 8 9 a b c d e f; do